aws-samples/aws-saas-factory-bootcamp/Lab3.md

 ### Overview

 At this stage, we have addressed many of the core elements of SaaS architecture.
 What we really haven't touched on, though, is tenant isolation.
-As a SaaS provider, you must make every attempt to ensure that that each tenant's resources are protected from any kind of cross-tenant access.
+As a SaaS provider, you must make every attempt to ensure that each tenant's resources are protected from any kind of cross-tenant access.
 This is especially challenging when these tenants are sharing elements of their infrastructure.
 If, for some reason, one tenant was able to access another tenant's environment, that could represent a huge setback for a SaaS business.

 To address this, we must move beyond basic authentication.
 We must introduce policies and access controls that ensure that we are doing everything we can to isolate and protect tenant environments.
 Even in SaaS environments where resources are not shared, we must take extra measures to be sure that we've minimized our exposure to cross-tenant access.